OpenFn/docs/docs/cli.md

 #### 🏆 Challenge: Write a job that prints your name

 1. Modify `hello.js` to print your name.
-2. Re-run the job by running `openfn hello.js -a http -o tmp/output.json`.
+2. Re-run the job by running `openfn hello.js -a common -o tmp/output.json`.
 3. Validate that you receive the logs below:

     ```